Are there any Biblical apostles today?

 by Roscoe J.

-No, there are no Biblical apostles today in the sense of men who fill the scriptural office and possess the spiritual gift of being an apostle, 1 Corinthians 12:28.
+No, there are no Biblical apostles today in the sense of men who were chosen by our Lord Jesus Christ to fill the scriptural office and who possess biblical apostolic authority and the spiritual gift of being an apostle, 1 Corinthians 12:28.

 A. The book of Acts is a transitional book, from ministry to Israel to ministry to Gentiles.

 B. When the events in Acts 2 took place, there was no New Testament.
 None of the New Testament had been written at that early date.
 For that reason, God used signs and wonders to authenticate the preaching of the apostles whom Jesus had chosen.

 One of the signs was speaking in tongues; speaking in a foreign language they had not previously learned.
 No one spoke in unintelligible gibberish at Pentecost because the biblical gift of tongues is the ability to speak a real language, not a heavenly language, not a personal prayer language.